 While we always hope for balmy high 70s, sometimes the weather doesn’t cooperate.
 So be aware of the weather forecast, and plan accordingly.
 Layers work best for cool mornings, warm afternoons, and cool evenings.
 Be prepared!!

 Bugs, Sun and Medications

-It is recommended that campers use sunscreen and insect repellent prior to coming to camp.
+It is recommended that cubs use sunscreen and insect repellent prior to coming to camp.

 Please label all items coming from home.
 We would like them to make it back.